lightwick/lightwick.github.io/blog/biology/_posts/2021-06-27-chemistry.md

 Valence shell = complete/full → inert, checmically unreactive; stable

 ### The Chemical Bonds
+- Covalent Bond:
-- Covalent Bond: atoms sharing electron(s), due to the stability of having complete valence shells.
+    - atoms sharing electron(s), due to the stability of having complete valence shells.
+- Ionic Bond:
-- Ionic Bond: Positive charge(cation) and negative charge(anion) attract to each other and creates chemical bond
+    - Positive charge(cation) and negative charge(anion) attract to each other and creates chemical bond
-<br><br>**_More on ionic bonds_**
     - Water weakens ionic bonds, due to the atoms interacting with the water molecules
-- Atoms with ionic bonds are not molecules. i.e. NaCl(Not a molecule)
+    - Atoms with ionic bonds are not molecules. <br>i.e. NaCl(Not a molecule)

 ### Weak Interaction
-- Hydrogen Bond: hydrogen covalent bond with electronegative atom, attracts to other eletronegative atoms. e.g. Hydrogen in H2O attracted to Nitrogen in NH3
+- Hydrogen Bond: hydrogen covalent bond with electronegative atom, attracts to other eletronegative atoms. <br>e.g. Hydrogen in H2O attracted to Nitrogen in NH3
 - van der Waals interaction: interaction when atoms and molecules are very close by

 ### Orbitals